collingeorge/rTKA-Multimodal-Anesthesia-Protocol/02_Patient_Counseling_Script.md

 ### 2.1 Opening and Framing

-"I'd like to spend a few minutes explaining how we'll manage your anesthesia and pain for your robot-assisted knee replacement.
+> “I’d like to spend a few minutes explaining how we’ll manage your anesthesia and pain for your robot-assisted knee replacement.

 Our goals are to:

-- Keep you safe
+- Keep you **safe**
-- Keep you as comfortable as possible
+- Keep you **as comfortable as possible**
-- Help you wake up clearly
+- Help you **wake up clearly** and avoid confusion
-- Get you up and moving early to speed recovery
+- Get you **up and walking early** to speed recovery

-We now use what's called **multimodal anesthesia**.
-That means instead of relying on one drug like an opioid, we combine several approaches that work together."
+We use what’s called **multimodal anesthesia** and analgesia.
+That means instead of relying mainly on strong opioids, we combine different approaches that work together: nerve blocks, non-opioid medicines, and, when needed, small amounts of opioids.”

 ---